 Did your website “disappear” from Google search?
-If your personal brand or portfolio site used to rank, but is no longer visible on Google—yet is visible on Bing, DuckDuckGo, and Yahoo—you are not alone.
+If your personal brand, portfolio, or small business site used to rank for brand name, but is no longer visible on Google—yet is visible on Bing, DuckDuckGo, and Yahoo—you are not alone.

-This article addresses a specific, long-standing problem that affects legitimate personal brand sites.
-The sites below ranked for branded searches for years, then for all practical purposes abruptly disappeared from Google search.
-These sites did not experience a drop in Google rankings or get deindexed—they simply no longer surfaced in the SERPs.
+This article addresses a specific, long-standing problem that affects legitimate personal brand and small business sites.
+The sites below ranked for branded searches, then for all practical purposes abruptly disappeared from Google search.
+These sites did not experience a drop in Google rankings or get deindexed—they simply no longer surfaced in Google’s SERPs.

 If your website “vanished from Google,” it can seem as if the site disappeared from the internet altogether.
-But more than likely, your site still shows on other search engines.
+However, it’s likely still visible on other search engines.

-The good news: sites can recover and regain usual positioning—sometimes within a day—even when they’ve been missing from Google SERPs for a year or longer.
+The good news: Sites can recover and regain usual positioning—sometimes within a day—even when they’ve been missing from Google SERPs for a year or more.

-IMPORTANT: (1) The very specific issue outlined below for personal brand sites is not caused by any of the “usual” culprits blamed in other SEO articles: new site, manual penalties, security problems, URL removals, noindex directives, low-quality content, robots.txt issues, generic brand name, ads, algorithm update, etc. (2) Also some small businesses asking why a “homepage is not ranking for brand name,” could be dealing with this same issue—but we suggest you first rule out the “usual” reasons.
+Important: The very specific issue outlined below doesn’t stem from the usual factors blamed in other SEO articles: new site, manual penalties, security problems, URL removals, noindex directives, low-quality content, robots.txt issues, generic brand name, algorithm update, etc.

 Affected Sites Share These Traits